 Ideally located in central Switzerland, Lucerne is easily accessible from all parts of the country and beyond.

 Only an hour or so from both the Swiss capital, Bern, and Zurich, it is easy to do a Lucerne day trip if you only have limited time, but the city also offers plenty to do if you can stay a few days.

-Lucerne is situated on the major railway lines to Locarno and Lugano near the Italian border, Lake Constance on the German and Austrian borders, and Lake Geneva near the French border.
+Lucerne is situated in central Switzerland on the major railway lines to Locarno and Lugano near the Italian border, Lake Constance on the German and Austrian borders, and Lake Geneva near the French border.